Relation algebras of Sugihara, Belnap, Meyer, and Church

 \section{Definition of $\mathcal{S}_I$}

-For an arbitrary index set $\I\subseteq\Zn$ of integers, $\mathcal\S_\I$ is a set of relations on ${}^\Zn\Q$, where ${}^\Zn\Q$ be the set of functions $\f:\Zn\to\Q$ that map the integers $\Zn$ to the rationals $\Q$.
+For an arbitrary index set $\I\subseteq\Zn$ of integers, $\mathcal\S_\I$ is a set of relations on ${}^\Zn\Q$, where ${}^\Zn\Q$ be the set of functions $\q:\Zn\to\Q$ that map the integers $\Zn$ to the rationals $\Q$.
 By Theorem \ref{lemma1} in the next section, $\mathcal\S_\I$ is the universe of a proper relation algebra called $\sra_\I$.
-Belnap's and Sugihara's lattices occur when $\I$ is $\{0\}$ or $\Zn$.
-Belnap's lattice $\mathbf\M_0$ is a definitional reduct of $\sra_{\{0\}}$ (isomorphic to Belnap's relation algebra), and Sugihara's original lattice $\Su_{\Zn+\Zn}$ is a definitional subreduct (but not a definitional reduct) of $\sra_\Zn$. \begin{definition} Let $\I\subseteq\Zn$. \begin{enumerate} \item If $\q\in{}^\Zn\Q$, we say that $\q$ is {\bf eventually zero} if there exists some integer $\n\in\Zn$ such that $\q_\i=0$ for all $\i>\n$. \item $\U_\I$ is the set of functions, called {\bf sequences}, that map $\Zn$ to $\Q$, are eventually zero, and are non-zero only on $\I$:
+When $\I=\{0\}$, Belnap's $\MM$ is a definitional reduct of $\sra_{\{0\}}$ (which is isomorphic to Belnap's relation algebra), and, when $\I=\Zn$, Sugihara's original matrix $\Su_{\Zn+\Zn}$ is a definitional subreduct (but not a definitional reduct) of $\sra_\Zn$. \begin{definition} Let $\I\subseteq\Zn$. \begin{enumerate} \item If $\q\in{}^\Zn\Q$, we say that $\q$ is {\bf eventually zero} if there exists some integer $\n\in\Zn$ such that $\q_\i=0$ for every integer $\i>\n$. \item Let $\U_\I$ be the set of functions, called {\bf sequences}, that map $\Zn$ to $\Q$, are eventually zero, and are non-zero only on $\I$:

 \item Define the identity and diversity relations

 \item Define a set of relations and its set of unions